 Please plan to get dirty.
 And please dress for the weather—rain gear if it might rain, warm layers if it will be cold, and light-colored, light-weight clothes, a hat, sunglasses and sunscreen if it will be hot.
 Always bring a water bottle.
 We have plenty of fresh water to re-fill your bottle.
 We have extra long-sleeve shirts and gloves to protect you against irritating plants, but you might prefer to wear your own.
 We also recommend bringing a spare pair of long pants if you don't plan to wear them, since some of our crops, such as squash and okra, can be itchy.

 COVID-19 vaccination and masking is not required for outdoor activities, but we recommend you social distance while working on the farm.

 - Complete the Volunteer Health and Information Form prior to your scheduled arrival at the farm.

-There are no air-conditioned rooms on the farm, but we do have barns where groups can meet or eat their lunch.
+There are no air-conditioned rooms on the farm, but we do have a picnic area where groups can meet or eat their lunch.
 We have two composting toilets near the washing station, and we have hydrants where you can wash hands and refill water bottles.

 We do work on rainy days.
 If there is severely inclement weather in the forecast and we need to cancel your shift, you will be emailed the night before or called the morning of the event at the contact information you provide on your health form.